-Novel adenosine-pathway inhibitor
+Our preclinical novel adenosine-pathway inhibitor program

-By characterizing the impact of high concentrations of adenosine on immune cells, we have identified a novel mechanism within the ATP-adenosine pathway responsible for inhibiting the proliferation of T cells in the high adenosine concentrations that can be found in some tumors.
+We have developed significant expertise in tumor immunology and the tumor microenvironment, which we are exploiting to expand our pipeline.
+For example, by characterizing the impact of high concentrations of adenosine on immune cells, we have identified a novel mechanism within the ATP-adenosine pathway responsible for inhibiting the proliferation of T cells in the high adenosine concentrations that can be found in some tumors.
 We have further characterized this mechanism using human T lymphocytes.
 In preclinical studies, addition of ATP at a concentration of 100μM completely blocked CD8+ T cell proliferation in vitro, while an antagonist of the novel target, we identified restored proliferation, as shown in the figure below.
-Inhibition of this target also promoted an antitumor effect in preclinical models and has potential for synergy with an A2AR antagonist.
+Inhibition of this target also promoted an antitumor effect in preclinical models and has potential for synergy with an A{2A}R antagonist.